 - 2. Familiarity with the institutional structure of Indian environmental governance and the role of the Indian judiciary. - 3.
-Understanding the procedural and substantive requirements in certain areas of environmental regulation such as environmental clearance and forest clearance. - 4.
+Familiarity with the Gender and Human rights issues - 4.
+Understanding the procedural and substantive requirements in certain areas of environmental regulation such as environmental clearance and forest clearance. - 5.
 Appreciating the need for transparency, accountability and effective public participation in environmental decision making.